 Basis and Purpose.
-The statutory authority for this regulation includes, but is not limited to, subsections 44-3-202(1)(a), 44-3-202(1)(b), 44-3-202(2)(a)(I)(A), and 44-3-202(2)(a)(I)(R), C.R.S.
+The statutory authority for this regulation is located at subsections 44-3-202(1)(b) and 44-3-202(2)(a)(I)(A), C.R.S.
 The purpose of this regulation is to establish procedures for a licensee requesting to change its license class, and provide clarity regarding a licensee's status pending this change.

-A. A request for a change in the class of license from that presently held by a licensee shall be considered an application for a new license and subject to the requirements of sections 44-3-311, C.R.S and 44-3-313, C.R.S.

-- B. Repealed. - C. A new application to change the class of license shall not prohibit a licensee from operating under the terms and conditions of the old license, while its application for change in class is pending.
+- A. A request for a change in the class of license from that presently held by a licensee shall be considered an application for a new license and subject to the requirements of sections 44-3-311, C.R.S and 44-3-313, C.R.S. - B. Repealed. - C. A new application to change the class of license shall not prohibit a licensee from operating under the terms and conditions of the old license, while its application for change in class is pending.
 Upon issuance of the new license, the licensee may continue the sale of the alcohol beverage inventory that was purchased under the old license, as long as the new license authorizes the sale of the same type of alcohol beverages.
 However, nothing herein shall authorize a licensee to sell a type of alcohol beverage unless specifically authorized to do so by the license it holds.